keerthi05k/udemy-project-clone/README.md

 # udemy-project-clone

-Here's a professional and concise description for your Udemy clone project:

-**Project Description: Udemy Clone Website**
 This project involves creating a Udemy-inspired educational platform using HTML and CSS.
 The website features a clean and responsive design, showcasing course categories, individual course pages, and a user-friendly layout.
 Key components include:

 - **Homepage:** Highlighting featured courses, categories, and a search bar for easy navigation.